 *Ellen McArthur Foundation (3.5% annual average annual growth until 2050)

 The ISC research group is aware that also the “non-technological” aspects of the transition to a circular economy are of great importance.
 Now that all 193 members of the UN have set the 2030/2050 agenda for Sustainable Development in Paris (December 2015), the question is how we can implement the transformation of our society to a circular one.
-Cross-sector collaborations need to be developed (communication, ecology, (environmental) psychology, etc.).
+Cross-sector collaborations have been developed (communication, ecology, (environmental) psychology, etc.).